altuSemi/Cores-biriscv-AltuSOC/README.md

 The simulation target exposes a number of parameters for compile-time and run-time configuration.
 These parameters are all exposed as FuseSoC parameters.
 The most relevant parameters are:

-* `--ram_init_file` : Loads a Verilog hex file to use as initial on-chip RAM contents
+* `--rom_init_file` : Loads a Verilog hex file to use as initial on-chip RAM contents
 * `--vcd` : Enable VCD dumping

-Memory files suitable for loading with `--ram_init_file` can be compiled and linked to binary files , then converted to hex files with the `sw/build/Makefile` and `sw/build/make_vh.sh` scripts.
+Memory files suitable for loading with `--rom_init_file` can be compiled and linked to binary files , then converted to hex files with the `sw/build/Makefile` and `sw/build/make_vh.sh` scripts.
+The Makefile is using the riscv toolchain availible for installation [here]https://mindchasers.com/dev/rv-getting-started.

 ## AltuSOC Zybo